 Tim M. Mayleben is President and Chief Executive Officer and has been a member of our board of directors since February 2010.
 Prior to joining Esperion, Tim was President, CEO and a Director of Aastrom Biosciences, Inc. (NASDAQ: ASTM).
 Previously, Tim was President, Chief Operating Officer and a director of NightHawk Radiology Holdings, Inc. Prior to joining Nighthawk, Tim was the COO of the original Esperion, until its acquisition by Pfizer in 2004.
-Tim is an advisor to, investor in, and member of the board of directors of several life science companies, including DeNovo Sciences, Kaléo Pharma, Lycera Corporation and Marinus Pharmaceuticals.
+Tim is an advisor to, investor in, and member of the board of directors of several life science companies, including Kaléo Pharma, Lycera Corporation, Marinus Pharmaceuticals and the Wolverine Venture Fund.
 Tim earned an MBA, with distinction, from the J.L.
 Kellogg Graduate School of Management at Northwestern University, and a BBA from the University of Michigan, Ross School of Business.

 Executive Chairman and Chief Scientific Officer